-Service area Description of services provided 2020/21 Actual \$'000 2021/22 Forecast \$'000 2022/23 Budget \$'000 Corporate • Inc 5,086 5,248 1,961 Division visitor servicing for our Rural City.
-The facilitation of Council's civic and Exp 5,537 7,658 6,540 community events and the provision of support to other events to ensure compliance, while promoting community involvement and the lifestyle the Rural City offers.
-Surplus/ (deficit) (450) (2,410) (4,579) Managing the operation of the BPACC facility which engages a diverse range of Benalla residents coming from a wide range of socio-economic backgrounds and visitors to our area.
+Service area Description of services provided 2020/21 Actual \$'000 2021/22 Forecast \$'000 2022/23 Budget \$'000 Corporate Division Oversees the destination promotion and Inc 5,086 5,248 1,961 visitor servicing for our Rural City.
+The facilitation of Council's civic and Ехр 5,537 7,658 6,540 community events and the provision of support to other events to ensure Surplus/ (deficit) (450) (2,410) (4,579) City offers.
+Managing the operation of the B facility which engages a diverse Benalla residents coming from a range of socio-economic backgrand visitors to our area.
+Overseeing the long-term maint management program for Counwith the provision of repairs, maind servicing of facilities that are by a broad range of stakeholder involvement and the lifestyle the Rural Managing the operation of the BPACC facility which engages a diverse range of Benalla residents coming from a wide range of socio-economic backgrounds and visitors to our area.
 Overseeing the long-term maintenance management program for Council's facility with the provision of repairs, maintenance and servicing of facilities that are utilised by a broad range of stakeholders including the general public and Council staff.
 Optimising the strategic value of and service potential of Council assets including but not limited to municipal buildings, aerodrome and pavilions.